jonsequitur/Its.Configuration/README.md

 You can use this method to directly look up a value from the following settings sources.
 It will return the first one that matches, in this order:

 1. Environment variable
-2. .cscfg
+2. `.cscfg`
-3. web.config / app.config
+3. `web.config` / `app.config`

 #### Security

 If a JSON file's contents are encrypted and `.secure` is appended to the filename, then `Settings.Get<T>()` will transparently decrypt the contents in order to deserialize your settings class.
 It uses the `System.Security.Cryptography.Pkcs.EnvelopedCms` class.
 Any certificate found in the local machine/personal certificate store is a candidate.
 You do not need to specify a certificate, as `EnvelopedCms` handles that.

 The Its.Configuration command line tool can be used to encrypt and decrypt files.
 This is mainly a convenience.
-You can also use EnvelopedCms via PowerShell, or use the Encrypt and Decrypt methods found in Its.Configuration.CryptographyExtensions.
+You can also use `EnvelopedCms` via PowerShell, or use the `Encrypt` and `Decrypt` methods found in `Its.Configuration.CryptographyExtensions`.